 Brendan advises on all aspects of planning, environmental and resources law.
 He has acted for a range of clients (including renewable energy companies) on matters ranging from approvals for greenfield projects, approval requirements, and water entitlements, trading and licensing.

-Brendan’s practice covers energy and resources projects in both New South Wales and Queensland where he is currently acting in groundbreaking climate change litigation.
+Having acted in ground mining matters, Brendan has specialised expertise in climate change litigation.
+Brendan’s practice covers energy and resources projects in both New South Wales and Queensland.

-- Acting for Dorado Property on biodiversity credit agreements.
+- Acting for owners and developers regarding biodiversity credit agreements.

-- Acting for Port of Newcastle Operations in relation to contamination.
+- Acting for various clients including port authorities in relation to contamination.

-- Acting for the Daracon Group in Class 4 enforcement Land and Environment proceedings brought by a Local Government authority seeking to enforce planning laws against a quarry operator.
+- Acting for a quarry operator in relation to Class 4 enforcement Land and Environment proceedings brought by a local Government authority seeking to enforce planning laws against a quarry operator.

 - Drafting and negotiating a range of voluntary planning agreements for local and regional development.

 - Acting for a range of clients on various property matters including acquisition and sale, redevelopment and subdivision of properties.